Estimated reading time: 8 mins

-It does not matter how hardworking and dedicated you are; at some point in your career, you will sometimes want (or really, really, really need) to leave work early.
+Even if you are the most hardworking and dedicated worker, at some point in your career, you will sometimes want (or really, really, really need) to leave work early.
+You need a good excuse to leave work early.

 There can be factors that will help or even hurt your chances of being able to get out of work early.
 I feel the organisational culture is vital, as well as your own relationship with your supervisor.
 Your work history, punctuality and overall attendance is also important in figuring out your chances of getting an early leave.
 While some companies expect workers to come in early and sty late in office to shoe their ‘dedication’, others will encourage employees to keep a healthy work-life balance and maintain their well-being.